 At Advent, we are exploring many ways that we might, together or as individuals, learn to love as God loves.

 The Church of the Advent supports the work of our local food-bank through donation of goods, money and time.
-Several of our members are faithful volunteers and would love to talk about the time they spend supporting this important local endeavor.

 - Welcoming the Stranger

 Visit Welcoming the Stranger’s website for a list of current classes or to register for a class online.
-See our calendar for specific dates in the fall.

 - Caring for Friends (formerly Aid for Friends)